-Two-step authentication should be a must-use for all Google users.
-If you've not enabled two-step authentication, know that your Google account is at a much higher risk of being hacked.
-If you've enabled the service, you’re familiar with the Google Authenticator.
+Two-step authentication is a must for all Google users.
+If you have not enabled two-step authentication, your Google account is at a much higher risk of being hacked; if you have enabled the service, you’re familiar with Google Authenticator.
 This app is used to generate keys that serve in the second step of the authentication process for any Google app or service.
-You install the app on your phone, and that device alone generates the necessary codes for two-step authentication.
+You install the app on your phone, and that device generates the necessary codes for two-step authentication.

 But what happens if you lose your phone or upgrade to a new device?
 You install the Google Authenticator on the new device and continue on… right?
 Wrong.
-There are specific steps you must take, otherwise the barrier to entry to your Google accounts could become rather challenging.
-Let me walk you through the process of migrating the Google Authenticator to another device.
+There are specific steps you must take; otherwise, the barrier to entry to your Google accounts could become rather challenging.
+Let me walk you through the process of migrating the Google Authenticator to another iOS or Android device.

-Step Two: Head over to the two-step verification web page and click Move to a different phone.
-Select Android from the list and click Continue.
+Step two: Head over to the two-step verification web page and click Change Phone (Figure A).
+When prompted, select either iPhone or Android depending on which platform you use from the list and click Next.
 A barcode will appear.

 You should be prompted that the Authenticator has successfully been moved.
 You can now use your new device for Google two-step authentication.

 If you haven’t enabled two-step authentication, you should stop what you’re doing now, head over to your Google account, and enable this must-have security feature.
 Yes, it adds an extra step to gaining access to your account, but that extra step could very well mean the difference between your account getting hacked or not.

 Have you had difficulty setting up two-step authentication on your Android or iOS device?
 Share your experience in the discussion thread below.